-• As long as iron-rich foods are included in first foods, foods can be introduced in any order and at a rate that suits the infant.
+- As long as iron-rich foods are included in first foods, foods can be introduced in any order and at a rate that suits the infant. - Delaying the introduction of solid foods, including allergenic foods, after the age of 6 months may increase the risk of developing allergic symptoms.